 Choosing a name for your skill is one of the last steps to go through.
 Picking one might seem very straightforward, but you should keep Alexa’s limitations in mind.

 For example, Amazon’s assistant still falls short when it comes to recognizing first and last names.
 So, if you use blueprints to make a family quiz game, it’s best to name it something like “The Family Fun Quiz” instead of “The Alexander Family’s Quiz.”
-Alexa also makes you have to enunciate certain words (like “our”), so keep that in mind when picking a name too.
+Alexa makes you enunciate certain words (like “our”), so keep that in mind when picking a name, too.

-If you notice Alexa can’t understand you when you ask to use the skill, come back and pick a name that is a bit more simple.
+If you notice Alexa can’t understand you when you ask to use the skill, come back and pick a name that’s a bit simpler.
 You can do that by choosing Skills You’ve Made at the top of the Alexa Blueprints homepage.
 Click a skill to select it, then the Edit button associated with it.

 6. Watch for the skill readiness notification message

 It only takes a few minutes until your new Alexa skill is ready to go.
-Look for the notification message that indicates the skill is available and ready to use.
+Look for the notification message indicating the skill is available and ready to use.
 Once it is, it’s possible to use the skill on any Alexa-enabled device you own that’s linked to your Amazon account.
 You can also go to the Skills You’ve Made link at the top of the screen.
 It lists all skills created with blueprints.
-If you go under details, if it tells you your skill is Ready to Use and edit, you can go ahead and launch the skill.
+If you go under details, and it tells you your skill is Ready to Use and Edit, you can go ahead and launch the skill.

 7. Launch the skill

 Once you’ve tested your skill, and you know it works the way you want it to, you can share it with friends or family members.
-You can share your skill via email, Facebook, Twitter, Pinterest, or you can get a link to share.
-To do so, just go under Skills You’ve Made -> Details -> Share With Others.
+You can share your skill via email, Facebook, Twitter, or Pinterest, or you can get a link to share.
+To do so, just go under Skills You’ve Made > Details > Share With Others.

 You can even publish your skill to the Alexa Skills Store for Alexa users in the U.S. to find, use, and review.
 People can give your skill up to a 5-star rating, just like any other skill in the store.

-To publish your skill, it will need to go through a review process that usually takes around one or two business days.
+To publish your skill, it will need to go through a review process.
 Here’s how to publish your Alexa skill.